New Independent Fundamental Baptist Movement: History

+In 2024, multiple children of Steven Anderson claimed that they had been abused both emotionally and physically, including beatings with electrical cords and coverup from the New IFB.
+This caused many churches including Hold Fast Baptist Church pastored by David Berzins, one of his oldest allies to separate from the New IFB.

 Size

 The New IFB currently lists 30 affiliated congregations on their website.
-22 of the congregations are in 16 U.S. states, one in British Columbia, three are in the Philippines, two are in the Australian states of New South Wales and Queensland, and one congregation is located in the South African town of Middelburg.
+Twenty-two of the congregations are in sixteen U.S. states; one is in British Columbia three are in the Philippines two are in the Australian states of New South Wales and Queensland; and one congregation is located in the South African town of Middelburg.

 Beliefs

+Main beliefs

-The New IFB website states that it is not a denomination and that New IFB pastors have differing views over minor theological issues.
-However, the churches are united by a number of doctrines.
-The New IFB's website lists its core doctrines as salvation by faith alone, once saved always saved, King James Bible-only, the Trinity, soul-winning, "hard" preaching, prewrath post-tribulation rapture, and opposition of worldliness, Calvinism, dispensationalism, liberalism, and Zionism.
+According to its official website, the New Independent Fundamental Baptist (New IFB) movement does not identify as a denomination.
+While New IFB pastors may hold differing views on small matters, the churches are united around multiple core doctrines.
+These include salvation by faith alone, the belief in eternal security, King James Onlyism, the Trinity, soul-winning, "hard" preaching, and a prewrath post-tribulation rapture.
+The New IFB also takes strong stances against worldliness, Calvinism, dispensationalism, liberalism, and Zionism.